raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

 > In computer science, functional programming is a programming paradigm, a style of building the structure and elements of computer programs, that treats computation as the evaluation of mathematical functions and avoids state and mutable data.--[Wikipedia](https://en.wikipedia.org/wiki/Functional_programming)

 Functional programming might have meant "functions as first-class values" in the 1960s when Lisp was young.
 But time marches on, and we must march alongside it.
-JavaScript does not avoid state, and JavaScript embraces mutable data, so JavaScript is does not value "functional programming."
+JavaScript does not avoid state, and JavaScript embraces mutable data, so JavaScript does not value "functional programming."

 [![Handshake, Glider, Boat, Box, R-Pentomino, Loaf, Beehive, and Clock by Ben Sisko](/assets/images/sisko.jpg)](https://www.flickr.com/photos/bensisto/4193046623)